gasolin/aframe-href-component/README.md

 A Hyper Link component for [A-Frame](https://aframe.io).

-Add `href="url"` attribute to any a-frame tag, turn the object as a normal web link.
+Add `href="www.sample.com"` attribute to any a-frame tag, turn the object as a normal web link.

+Add `href="#id"` attribute to any a-frame tag will move `a-camera` focus to the target object. (experimental)

 ### Properties